om-mani-padme-hum/ezobjects-mysql/README.md

 * **characterSet** - `string` - (optional) Indicates the property should use the provided charset in the MySQL table
 * **collate** - `string` - (optional) Indicates the property should use the provided collation in the MySQL table
 * **autoIncrement** - `boolean` - (optional) Indicates the property should be auto-incremented in the MySQL table
-* **saveTransform(x, propertyConfig)** - `function` - (optional) Function that transforms and returns the property value prior to saving in the database
+* **saveTransform(x, propertyConfig)** - `function` - (optional) Function that transforms and returns the property value prior to saving in the database.
+The handler for this transform will also be passed the EZ Objects `propertyConfig`, if needed.
-* **loadTransform(x, propertyConfig, db)** - `function` - (optional) Function that transforms and returns the property value after loading from the database.
-The handler for this transform will be passed the expected value `type`, if needed, along with the MySQL connection `db` if it was provided as the third argument of the object's `load` method.
+* **loadTransform(x, propertyConfig, db)** - `function` - (optional) Function that transforms and returns the property value after loading from the database. .
+The handler for this transform will also be passed the EZ Objects `propertyConfig`, if needed, along with the MySQL connection `db` **iff** it was provided as the third argument of the object's `load` method.

 ### A MySQL index configuration can have the following (for MySQL table association only):